 Circumcision is a topic that brings up a lot of decisions.
-While some parents may know right from the start what their opinion on male circumcision is, others may have questions about whether circumcision is right for their family.
+While you may know right from the start what your opinion on male circumcision is, others may have questions about whether circumcision is right for their family.

 In other words, there is no official medical preference on circumcision, so it’s completely up to you to decide if you want to circumcise your son.

 A loose circumcision leaves more of the foreskin on the penis.
-As the circumcision site heals, there is more of a risk of that skin attaching, or adhering, to the penis.
+As the circumcision site heals, there’s a higher risk of that skin attaching, or adhering, to the penis.